yzhai64/fh-agents-course/README.md

 ### New unit

-If you want to add a new unit, please create an issue in the repository, describe the unit, and why it should be added.
+If you want to add a new unit, **please create an issue in the repository, describe the unit, and why it should be added**.
 We will discuss it and if it's a good addition, we can collaborate on it.

 ### Work on existing units